 ” We are on a positive trajectory for 2020 and our priorities are clear.
 We are cementing our financial position, continuing to deliver our strategy, and pushing the industry to greater sustainability, digitisation and profitability in our strategic partnership with Maersk Tankers,” he added.

 During 2019, Maersk Product Tankers sold 12 ships and entered into sale and leaseback agreements for four MR vessels.

-The company took delivery of four MR newbuildings and confirmed an order of the last four of 10 LR2 newbuildings, increasing outstanding capital commitments to $421.2 million ($384.4 million).
+The company took delivery of four MR newbuildings and confirmed an order of the last four of 10 LR2 newbuildings, increasing outstanding capital commitments to USD 421.2 million (USD 384.4 million).

-Commenting on the outlook for 2020, the tanker owner and operator said that the situation is uncertain amid restrictions on global transport and decline in demand for oil resulting from the coronavirus pandemic.
+Commenting on the outlook for 2020, the tanker owner and operator said that the outlook is uncertain amid restrictions on global transport and decline in demand for oil resulting from the coronavirus pandemic.